10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Food & Water

-Not only should you pack your favorite road trip snacks and drinks, but you should also pack some emergency food and water.
-By packing long-term food options, you’ll be prepared when you get lost or stuck on a highway or in the backcountry of our national parks.
+You should pack your favorite road trip snacks and drinks, as well as emergency food and water.
+By packing long-term food options, you'll be prepared when you get lost or stuck on a highway or in the backcountry of our national parks.

 Go-Bags